 - A walk along Vancouver’s Star Walk on the Granville Strip

 - A visit the biggest casino in British Columbia: Parq Vancouver

-From downtown Vancouver you can get on the Skytrain and get off at Commercial-Broadway for access to our city’s cultural heart.
+From downtown Vancouver, you can get on the Skytrain and get off at Commercial-Broadway to access our city’s cultural heart.

-Commercial Drive is an area officially known as Vancouver’s little Italy.
+Commercial Drive is an area officially known as Vancouver’s Little Italy.
 It’s full of quirky bars, enotecas, and thrift shops.
-Beer lovers can hit some tasting rooms in the nearby the Yeast Van Brewery District, the beating heart of Vancouver’s craft beer scene.
+Beer lovers can hit some tasting rooms in the nearby Yeast Van Brewery District, the beating heart of Vancouver’s craft beer scene.

 Before You Arrive in Vancouver

-Before planning your trip to Vancouver British Columbia make sure you read:
+Before planning your trip to Vancouver, make sure you read the following: